Walter Laqueur: Journalism and academic career

 After moving to London, Laqueur founded and edited Soviet Survey, a journal focusing on Soviet and East European culture.
 Survey was one of the numerous publications of the CIA-funded Congress for Cultural Freedom to counter Soviet Communist cultural propaganda in the West.

 Laqueur was Director of the Institute of Contemporary History and the Wiener Library in London from 1965 to 1994.
 Together with George Mosse, he founded and edited Journal of Contemporary History.
 From 1969 he was a member, and later Chairman (until 2000), of the International Research Council of the Center for Strategic and International Studies, Washington.
 He was the founding editor of The Washington Papers.
 He was Professor of the History of Ideas at Brandeis University from 1968 to 1972, and at Georgetown University from 1976 to 1988.
 He was also a visiting professor of history and government at Harvard, the University of Chicago, Tel Aviv University and Johns Hopkins University.

 Laqueur wrote extensively about the Middle East, the Arab-Israeli conflict, the German Youth Movement, Zionism, the cultural history of the Weimar Republic, Communism and the Soviet Union, the Holocaust, the Cold War, fascism, post-World War II Europe and the decline of Europe, antisemitism both ancient and new.
 He pioneered the study of guerrilla warfare and terrorism.
 After the fall of the Soviet Union, he predicted that Russia would not become a democracy but an authoritarian system based on nationalist populism.
 His books and articles, which were published in many American and Europeans newspapers and periodicals, have been translated into several languages.

 Laqueur's book The Last Days of Europe is often cited as a segment of "Eurabia literature", although in After the Fall he dismisses the "alarmist" notion of Eurabia as popularized by Oriana Fallaci.

+Political views

+The New York Times described Laqueur as difficult to "pigeonhole politically."
+He supported Israel but criticized its expansion of settlements in the West Bank.